 Notable achievements: NAACP Image Award for Outstanding Motion Picture for Girls Trip (2018), BET Award for Best Movie for Think Like a Man (2013), Florida A&M University Meritorious Achievement Award (2007)

 President and CEO

-Frank Patterson is the president and CEO of Trilith Studios, the second-largest purpose-built film studio in North America, where the films Avengers: Endgame, Spider-Man: Homecoming, and Passengers were produced, among others.
-Most recently, he led the transition of the studio from a facilities business to an ecosystem intentionally built for the creative industries.
+Frank Patterson is the president and CEO of Trilith Studios, where the films Avengers: Endgame, Spider-Man: Homecoming, and Passengers were produced, among others.
+He led the transition of the studio from a facilities business to an ecosystem intentionally built for the creative industries.
 Prior to Trilith, Patterson co-founded and served as the CEO of Pulse Evolution Corporation, a technology company that produces hyper-realistic digital humans for live and virtual reality applications.
 While at Pulse, Patterson produced the immersive live production of Michael Jackson’s “Slave to the Rhythm” at the Billboard Music Awards, which featured an original performance by Pulse’s digital human likeness of the late Michael Jackson.

 Education: Baylor University (MA)